LibreCAD/LibreCAD/ChangeLogs/RELATIVE_POINT_ETC_README.md

 ### Minor actions improvements

-There are lots of minor improvements of existing actions (like support of symmetric mode for "Line Parallel Through Point" and "Lengthen" actions).
+There are lots of minor improvements of existing actions (like support of symmetric mode for "Line Parallel Through Point" and "Lengthen" actions) as well as various bugfixes.

 ### Action Option widgets